 Technology takes over all industries in due time, whether it is advancements in hardware, artificial intelligence, or mobile technology.

 In business, mobile apps have helped revolutionize payments, e-commerce, order management, and more.
-It's easy to see why some industries may have paved the way for the use of mobile apps while the rest catch up, given the benefits mobile technology can provide (such as the ability to connect from wherever you may be).
+It's easy to see why some industries may have paved the way for the use of mobile apps while the rest catch up, given the benefits mobile technology (namely, enterprise resource planning solutions) can provide.
+These are the ability to connect from wherever you may be and much much more.

 It can be obvious to think of how mobile applications have a strong role in some industries, such as e-commerce.
 Something even as simple as paying with a credit card at a kiosk wouldn't be possible without the prevalence of smartphones and mobile apps.
 In an industry such as manufacturing, one might not have an immediate thought of why mobiles apps may be desired.